stolostron/multicluster-observability-operator/tools/README.md

 ## Swith user to be grafana admin

-Secondly, you should use this script `switch-user-to-admin.sh` to switch a user to be a grafana admin, and then use this user to manage dashboards, manage folders, manage users, etc.
+Secondly, you should use this script `switch-to-grafana-admin.sh` to switch a user to be a grafana admin, and then use this user to manage dashboards, manage folders, manage users, etc.

 ```
-$ ./switch-user-to-admin.sh kube:admin
+$ ./switch-to-grafana-admin.sh kube:admin
 User <kube:admin> switched to be grafana admin
 ```